-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 “Exercising in front of the computer, reading my Kindle on the patio, eating my own terrible cooking at home and seeing my significant other a couple of nights a week, at his place or mine.”

-“Pretty restricted: take out only, so no real dining experience, no live entertainment: movies, theater.
+“Pretty restricted: takeout only, so no real dining experience, no live entertainment — movies, theater.
 Lots of fresh air, walks, nature.
 Nice weather, lots of reading, no house guests.
-An okay (hopefully), but not great summer.”
+An okay (hopefully) but not great summer.”

 “I reside in Southampton we’re concerned things are going to get much worse out here due to the increase in visitors.”